shlomi1993/intro-to-computer-science/Assignment 5/README.md

 # Part 3 - String - bracket balance problem

 In this part we used the stack to solve the bracket balance problem in a given string.
+The solution is in the files strings.c and strings.h.

 # Notes